 Awesome.
 Always free.. what could be better?

 I've spent the summer reading some of my favorite YA novels.
 This series is awesome and I highly recommend them.
-And it's not just because the author has the same last name as myself, although that makes him appealing to me.
-The books are great, and exciting, and engaging, and I can't wait for more from this author.
+And it's not just because the author has the same last name as me, although that makes him appealing to me.
+The books are great and exciting, and engaging, and I can't wait for more from this author.

 The Merman and The Moon Forgotten Nikolas and Company: Episode #1

 Always free in Kindle and print edition.
 This is a genius marketing ploy.
 Who doesn’t want a free book?
 But once you have read Episode #1, you will want to read the next three.

 In Episode #1 in the near future, you learn about Nikolas, a fairly normal, curious boy with a twin brother, who is nothing like Nikolas.
 Nikolas has a number of friends who are orphans and whom he befriends; both boys and girls with various personalities and giftings.
 One of the girls is an expert cook and keeps the boys fat and happy.
 One of the girls is very beautiful but she doesn’t consider this a gift because it keeps attracting unwanted attentions from grown men.
 Nikolas and his brother are polar opposites.
 Where one is strong the other is weak; where one is confident the other is confused and unsure; where one is savvy and knowledgeable the other is not as well-read.
 I read a review from the author asking about the twins and who Nikolas was patterned after.
 The author says that Nikolas and his twin, Tim, are both patterned after himself.
 The author says they are two sides he sees in himself.
 This may make the author a little schizophrenic or genius, not sure which.